level23/druid-client/README.md

 **Response**

 The response of this method is dependent of the query which is executed.
-Each query has it's own response object.
+Each query has its own response object.
 However, all query responses are extended of the `QueryResponse` object.
 Each query response has therefor a `$response->raw()` method which will return an array with the raw data returned by druid.
 There is also an `$response->data()` method which returns the data in a "normalized" way so that it can be directly used.